-In the lead up to the first global march for endometriosis awareness, we were the first to report that the NIH was spending less than one dollar on endometriosis research – a mere $7 million for a disease that affects at least 1 in 8 women and girls (2013 actual).
-Contrast this limited spending with the $20 million that was spent on Lyme disease in the same year, a disease estimated to affect only 329,000 in the U.S., and you can see the true extent of the extreme spending disparities happening right now at the U.S. federal level.
+In the lead up to the first global march for endometriosis awareness, we were the first to report that the NIH was spending less than one dollar per capita on endometriosis research – a mere $7 million for a disease that affects at least 1 in 10 women and girls (2013 actual).
+Contrast this limited spending with the $20 million that was spent on Lyme disease in the same year, a disease estimated to affect only 329,000 in the U.S. With just this one comparison, you begin to see the true extent of the extreme spending disparities happening right now at the U.S. federal level.
 (You can see our original report HERE).

 In fact, these unfair funding practices were among the main reasons we decided to found the EndoMarch and meet with elected officials in Washington, DC.
 We are so heartened to know that news of these extreme spending disparities is finally getting the attention that it deserves in the mainstream media.